Rauf Denktaş: Personal life and awards

 Denktaş's favourite pastimes included photography and writing.
 His photographs have been exhibited in the United States, the United Kingdom, Australia, Italy, some of the former republics of the Soviet Union, Poland, France, Austria and Turkey.
 He has written about fifty books in English and Turkish.
 Between the years 1949 and 1957 he wrote many articles for the newspaper Halkın Sesi ("Voice of the People"), published by Fazıl Küçük, the first Vice President of the Republic of Cyprus.

 Denktaş has been the recipient of many awards and honorary doctorates given by various universities in Turkey, Northern Cyprus and the United States.
 He was married to Aydın Denktaş (1933–2019) for 63 years and had three sons and three daughters.
 He lost a daughter at the age of three, one son, Raif in a traffic accident and another son in a tonsillectomy.
 His surviving son Serdar Denktaş is also a politician, and as of 2019, leader of the Turkish Cypriot Democratic Party.

 Illness, death and funeral

 Denktaş's health gradually deteriorated throughout the 2000s.
 He had a heart condition and on 25 May 2011 suffered a stroke.
 He died on 13 January 2012 of multiple organ failure at the Near East University Hospital in Nicosia.
 Northern Cyprus declared seven days' mourning, while Turkey declared five days'.
-His funeral, which thousands attended, was held on 17 January.
+His funeral was held on 17 January, with thousands of attendees.
 He was buried in the Cumhuriyet Park ("Park of the Republic").